jasonbayton/11ty/_src/android/android-enterprise-vs-device-administrator-legacy-enrolment.md

 A recurring query when discussing Android Enterprise is, as might be expected:

-<figure class="wp-block-pullquote">> *How is it different from legacy (device administrator) enrolment?*
+*How is it different from legacy (device administrator) enrolment?*

-</figure>That question used to depend on whether we were referring to vanilla Android or Samsung &amp; Knox; today with Samsung’s Android Enterprise unification and capabilities sitting comfortably atop the base layer of Android Enterprise APIs, it’s no longer necessary to decide between them, they can be leveraged together (though there will be references below).
+That question used to depend on whether we were referring to vanilla Android or Samsung &amp; Knox; today with Samsung’s Android Enterprise unification and capabilities sitting comfortably atop the base layer of Android Enterprise APIs, it’s no longer necessary to decide between them, they can be leveraged together (though there will be references below).

 What is Device Admin?
 ---------------------